-Before coming to the University of Minnesota in 2015, Hellmann was on the faculty at the University of Notre Dame in the Department of Biological Sciences.
-She also served as research director of the Notre Dame Global Adaptation Index, which assesses and ranks the vulnerability of nations around the world to climate change and their readiness to adapt.
-In addition, she led the climate change adaptation program at Notre Dame’s Environmental Change Initiative and directed GLOBES, an interdisciplinary graduate training program in environment and society, among numerous other high-level academic and scientific responsibilities.
+Before coming to the University of Minnesota in 2015, Hellmann was on the faculty at the University of Notre Dame.
+She served as research director of the Notre Dame Global Adaptation Index, which assesses and ranks the vulnerability of nations around the world to climate change and their readiness to adapt.
+In addition, she led the climate change adaptation program at Notre Dame’s Environmental Change Initiative and directed GLOBES, an interdisciplinary graduate training program in environment and society, among other responsibilities.
 She also founded Notre Dame’s undergraduate minor in sustainability.

 Hellmann earned her Ph.D. in biology from Stanford University and served as a postdoctoral fellow at Stanford’s Center for International Security and Cooperation and the University of British Columbia’s Centre for Biodiversity Research.

 Hellmann is an alumna of the prestigious Leopold Leadership Program and the Leshner Leadership Institute at the American Association for the Advancement of Science (AAAS); an elected Fellow of the AAAS and the Ecological Science of America; and the recipient of a career enhancement fellowship from the Woodrow Wilson National Fellowship Foundation.
 She has received a Climate Adaptation Leadership Award of the US Association of Fish and Wildlife Agencies and a Women’s Sustainability Leadership Award.